DCotterill/halixia-hugo/content/ma/how-to-reduce-stress-2126.md

 layout: static
 ---

-Read about Mindfulness Based Stress Reduction (MBSR)
+Read about Mindfulness Based Stress Reduction (MBSR).

 Read about incorporating regular mindfulness practices into your daily life to reduce stress, increase self-awareness, and enhance overall wellbeing.